cypress-io/cypress-vue-unit-test/README.md

 ## Code coverage

 This plugin uses `babel-plugin-istanbul` to automatically instrument `.js` and `.vue` files and generates the code coverage report using dependency [cypress-io/code-coverage](https://github.com/cypress-io/code-coverage) (included).
+The output reports are saved in the folder "coverage" at the end of the test run.

 If you want to disable code coverage instrumentation and reporting, use `--env coverage=false` or `CYPRESS_coverage=false` or set in your `cypress.json` file

 ```json
 {